XT-4 magnetyzery CO i WODY użytkowej

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – are utilized in HDD drives, electric motors, medical devices and other modern machines.
+- Key role in advanced technologically fields – are used in hard drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: